alexobolev/speculate-rs/README.md

-# speculate.rs
+# speculate2

-An RSpec inspired minimal testing framework for Rust. *(This is a private fork for Rust 2021, with updated dependencies and removed unstable functionality.)*
+An RSpec inspired minimal testing framework for Rust. *(This is an updated and partially rewritten fork for Rust 2021, with updated dependencies and removed unstable functionality.)*

 [![Build Status][actions-badge]][actions-link]
 [![MIT licensed][mit-badge]][mit-link]